 In 2009, analysis of images dating back to 2003 revealed the existence of a planet orbiting Beta Pictoris.
 In 2012, astronomers using the Subaru Telescope at the Mauna Kea Observatory announced the imaging of a “Super-Jupiter” (with 12.8 Jupiter masses) orbiting the star Kappa Andromedae at a distance of about 55 AU (nearly twice the distance of Neptune from the Sun).

 Other candidates have been found over the years, but so far, they remain unconfirmed as planets and could be brown dwarfs.
 In total, 100 exoplanets have been confirmed using the Direct Imaging method (roughly 0.3% of all confirmed exoplanets), and the vast majority were gas giants that orbited at great distances from their stars.

 However, this is expected to change in the near future as next-generation telescopes and other technologies become available.
-These include ground-based telescopes equipped with adaptive optics, such as the Thirty Meter Telescope (TMT) and the Magellan Telescope (GMT).
-They also include telescopes that rely on coronography (like the James Webb Space Telescope (JWST), where a device inside the telescope is used to block light from a star.
+These include ground-based telescopes equipped with adaptive optics, such as the Thirty Meter Telescope (TMT) and the Giant Magellan Telescope (GMT).
+They also include telescopes that rely on coronographs (like the James Webb Space Telescope (JWST), where a device inside the telescope is used to block light from a star.